Casm9/fingerprint_auth/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 The fingerprint authentication package contains a number of useful containers with functionality that can help you with building fingerprint authentication screens for your app.
-The package contains image container, description and result text.
+The package contains description and result text.

 ## Features